 To create the human task service component:

-From the SOA list of the Component Palette, drag a Human Task into the SOA Composite Editor.
+From the Service Components section of the Component Palette, drag a Human Task into the SOA Composite Editor.

 The Create Human Task dialog appears.